guywyers/openvpn-bundle/README.md

 # Create OpenVPN Client Profiles
 This small utility creates OpenVPN client profiles that can be easily deployed to to clients or users.
-Given a client profiles with directives pointing to external files, like private keys and certificates, it will create one bundled file by adding these files as inline arguments in the client profile.
+Given a client profile with directives pointing to external files, like private keys and certificates, it will create one bundled file by adding these files as inline arguments in the output file.

 An extra feature is the possibility to transform the client profile into an iOS .mobileconfig file, which can be directly imported by any iOS device.
 This approach has the advantage that the client certificate and private key from the iOS Keychain are stored in the iOS Keychain, which is significantly more secure.
 In addition, it allows the creation of **VPN On Demand** profiles.